Retoxified/GenLite-Old/README.md

-# GenLite 0.1.1 - For use with TamperMonkey
+# GenLite 0.1.1 - For GenFanad

 Installation instructions can be found in the discord server.